libertylocked/vagrant-torrent/README.md

 ## Requirements
 - Vagrant
 - VirtualBox
-  - HyperV is not supported yet, but maybe in the future?
+  - Or Hyper-V, but it is not tested

 ## Setup
 - Put OpenVPN config in `config/vpn-conf.ovpn`